Please check back regularly for updates on TREA’s response to the Covid-19 virus

 Notification of Illness and Returning to School:

--The TREA director should be promptly notified of any student or employee that tests positive for COVID-19.
-It is the responsibility of the parent/student to notify teachers of home support needed during an illness that requires absence from school.
+-The TREA director and leadership should be promptly notified of any student or student’s family that tests positive for COVID-19.
+It is the responsibility of the parent to notify teachers of home support needed during an illness that requires absence from school.
 TREA is prepared and equipped to offer extension activities or live class sessions, if desired, if a student is absent due to COVID.

 -If suspected or known to have COVID-19, a student may return to school once 3 days has passed since running a fever and upon improvement of symptoms; and once it has been at least 10 days since symptoms first appeared.

 -If a student (or immediate family member) tested positive for COVID-19 but has no symptoms, they may return to school once 10 days has passed and since the test was taken.